Whitlawburn

 Whitlawburn is a residential area in the town of Cambuslang in South Lanarkshire, Scotland.
-It is located south of the town centre on high ground overlooking the Greater Glasgow urban area.
+It is located south of the town centre on high ground slightly north of the Cathkin Braes, overlooking the Greater Glasgow urban area.

 Location and housing

 The majority of the housing is a local authority 'scheme' constructed in the late 1960s and early 1970s to alleviate housing shortages in the area; in particular, the tight network of poorly-appointed tenements on the north side of Cambuslang's main street was demolished wholesale and its residents decanted to new tower blocks and to the periphery of the town, echoing the events on a larger scale in the Gorbals district of neighbouring Glasgow.
 The territory was previously pastoral and included the Whitlawburn farm, which took its name from the Whitlaw Burn stream running down from the Cathkin Braes at the western side of the district.

-A dual carriageway which is part of the A749 road running from East Kilbride to Glasgow carries a local bus route, and also separates Whitlawburn from the neighbouring areas of Springhall and Cathkin to the west which are part of the town of Rutherglen - however most local amenities are shared between the three districts.
+A dual carriageway, part of the A749 road running from East Kilbride to Glasgow, carries a local bus route and also separates Whitlawburn from the adjacent areas of Springhall and Cathkin to the west which are part of the town of Rutherglen – however; most local amenities are shared between the three neighbourhoods.
 An underpass runs under the road between Springhall and Whitlawburn.
 To the east, a sprawling network of housing developments at Greenlees spreads out over fields towards Halfway.
-There is also an entrance to Cambuslang Public Park.
+There is also an entrance to Cambuslang Park.